VandVAIProducts/VandVAIProducts.github.io/v-and-v-concept-overview-and-terminologies.md

 The output of V&V activities is often used to inform design decisions, assess the *technological readiness level (TRL)* of the product for deployment under different *operational domains*, and *manage risks* associated with the product.
 V&V activities can include *analysis*, *testing*, *inspection*, and *demonstration*, depending on the nature of the product and the requirements.

 V&V is particularly important in the development of complex systems, where the interactions between different components can lead to unexpected behaviors or failure modes.
 In aerospace, automotive, medical devices, and other safety-critical industries, V&V is a standard practice to ensure the safety, reliability, and performance of the products.
-The success of aviation in maintaining high safety standards is often attributed to the rigorous *V&V standards* and processes followed in the development of aircraft and avionics systems (leading to, for instance, extremely low *failure rates* in commercial aviation, about 1 case in 100 million flights).
+The success of aviation in maintaining high safety standards is often attributed to the rigorous *V&V standards* and processes followed in the development of aircraft and avionics systems (leading to, for instance, extremely low *failure rates* in commercial aviation, about 1 case in 100 million flight hours).

 <img src="/assets/img/ai-products-example.png" alt="AI Products Example" style="width: 100%; max-width: 800px; margin: 20px auto; display: block;">
 <span style="font-size:x-small; text-align:center; margin-left:0em;">**Fig. 2** Example of AI Products across Different Domains.</span>